afraelizondo/BikeSharing/README.md

 <img width="808" alt="Screen Shot 2023-01-23 at 6 23 52 PM" src="https://user-images.githubusercontent.com/113856917/214187630-41cda65a-ecbb-433e-9ccd-9caa5a53ed27.png">

 Image 2 shows the principal starting points: bigger and darker the circle, more users start their ride from there.
-As we can see there are more rides starting from the center of the city rather than in the outskirts, so is necessary to have more bikes in downtown in order to meet the service demand.
+As we can see there are more rides starting from the center of the city rather than in the outskirts.

 <img width="813" alt="Screen Shot 2023-01-23 at 6 24 01 PM" src="https://user-images.githubusercontent.com/113856917/214191647-49c39ee6-bd53-45c4-b45a-5b0fab70e669.png">